PennyLaneAI/catalyst/doc/dev/architecture.rst

   the program.
 The runtime tracks all allocation requests made by the program and will automatically deallocate all remaining buffers by the end of the program's execution.

+.. seealso:: For more details on the runtime code organization see :doc:`/modules/runtime`.

 .. _legend: